google/WebFundamentals/src/content/en/updates/posts/2016/06/persistent-storage.markdown

 explicitly informed and directly in control of that deletion.

-The landscape of persistently storing data in the web platform is still changing, but we’re very excited to take this strong first step in making web applications more reliable!
+The landscape of persistently storing data in the web platform is still changing, but we’re excited to take this strong first step in making web applications more reliable!